rotundasoftware/cartero-express-middleware/README.md

 ## Usage

-After runnning [Cartero](https://github.com/rotundasoftware/cartero), install the middleware when your application is initialized, passing it the an instance of the [Cartero node hook](https://github.com/rotundasoftware/cartero-node-hook).
+After runnning [Cartero](https://github.com/rotundasoftware/cartero), initialize an instance of the [Cartero node hook](https://github.com/rotundasoftware/cartero-node-hook), and then install the middleware , passing it the hook instance.

 ```javascript
 // app.js